-Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in Genetics, biochemistry or Molecular Biology.
-Candidates with experience in Gene Expression analysis or with an interest in RNA processing are encouraged to apply.
+Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area/subject.
+Candidates with previous laboratory experience, particularly in cell culture and molecular biology, are particularly encouraged to apply.

 For information on how to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
 Informal enquiries may be made directly to the primary supervisor.
-On the online application form select PhD Genetics.
+On the online application form select the appropriate subject title.

-For international students we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.
-For more information please visit http://www.internationalphd.manchester.ac.uk
+For international students, we also offer a unique 4 year PhD programme that gives you the opportunity to undertake an accredited Teaching Certificate whilst carrying out an independent research project across a range of biological, medical and health sciences.